ZhixuLi-the-Runner/Graph_Hello_World/README.md

 # Graph_Hello_World
 ### In this repository, we will:
 - First, run some basic algorithm on graphs
-- Second, try to add errors\bugs\faults into graph\code, then apply delta debugging(and other SE techniques) to make everything correct again.
+- 2, try to add errors\bugs\faults into graph\code, then apply delta debugging(and other SE techniques) to make everything correct again.
 - 3, try to diverse single graph to set of graphs.
 - 4, Generate different type of graphs and run basic algorithms on it.